Questions and answers for visiting care homes

 22. Do visitors need to wear PPE?

 Visitors will be asked to wear a fluid resistant surgical mask (FRSM) and these will be provided by the care home to the person visiting.
 Gloves are not required; however visitors are reminded to restrict their handling of items in the resident’s room.
-At this present time, aprons still need to be worn.
-To note the resident and visitor will be able to hold hands for a short period of time.
-All visitors must have access to handwashing facilities on entrance to the home and should make frequent use of hand sanitiser.
-Regular testing continues to identify people who are COVID positive cases but who do not have symptoms and we must therefore continue to wear PPE.Back to top
+Aprons are not required.
+To note the resident and visitor will be able to hold hands for a short period of time and engage in brief hugs.
+All visitors must have access to hand washing facilities on entrance to the home and should make frequent use of hand sanitiser’s.
+Regular testing continues to identify people who are COVID positive cases but who do not have symptoms.Back to top

 23. What about visitors with medical exemptions for face masks?